akoutmos/prom_ex/README.md

 By default, you can set up a Prometheus scrape target without providing any security authorization configuration.
-As a result, PromEx does not enforce any security precautions by default, and it is up to you to secure your `/metrics` endpoint to ensure that people are not seeing sensitive information (sort of like Phoenix LiveDashboard where you need to set up your own basic auth plug to guard access).
+As a result, PromEx does not enforce any security precautions by default, and it is up to you to secure your `/metrics` endpoint to ensure that people are not seeing sensitive information (sort of like Phoenix LiveDashboard where you need to set up your own basic authentication plug to guard access).

 There are a couple of solutions to this problem: